Kizaki

 }

-Once auth is configured, this becomes the standard server-side pattern:
+This is the standard server-side pattern:

 • the platform authenticates the request